I have mixed feelings about this post.

 But y’all – I want you to know this place exists!
 If you visit Fredericksburg, you’ll probably be busy with wineries but URBANherbal is really not to be missed.

-I recently surprised Brian with a bike trip to Fredericksburg, Texas which deserves its own blog post – and will get it!
-But our awesome bike host Deaton Bednar (of Texas Bike Tours) also connected us with the perfect birthday dinner host, Bill Varney, of URBANherbal.
+I recently surprised Brian with a bike trip to Fredericksburg, Texas which I wrote about here!
+Our awesome bike host Deaton Bednar (of Texas Bike Tours) also connected us with the perfect birthday dinner host, Bill Varney, of URBANherbal.

 To Call it Private Dining is an Understatement